-Boronia Heights State School offers an inclusive approach to learning and supports the needs of 37 students with identified disabilities through our Special Education Program.
-This program supports educational inclusion by providing adjustments for students verified with a disability.
+Boronia Heights State School offers an inclusive approach to learning and supports the needs of 15% of students identified with disabilities through the Nationally Consistent Collection of Data process.
+Our special needs program supports educational inclusion by providing adjustments for students verified with a disability.
 The majority of identified students at Boronia Heights have either an Autism Spectrum Disorder, Intellectual Impairment or Speech Language Impairment.
 We also monitor and support the needs of all students through our SNAC Committee.

-Our school was identified as an Aboriginal and Torres Strait Islander Focus School in 2010, and continues to build strategies to close the gap and support the needs of the Aboriginal and/or Torres Strait Islander students enrolled at the school.
+Our school was identified as an Aboriginal and Torres Strait Islander Focus School in 2010, and continues to build strategies to close the gap and support the needs of the 6.5% of Aboriginal and/or Torres Strait Islander students enrolled at the school.

-The school also supports the needs of 14% of students with language backgrounds other than English.
+The school also supports the needs of 6.5% of students with language backgrounds other than English.